 - Can record and play back on multiple TVs, computers, tablets, and phones

-- Does not need to be near a TV; can put in your attic while your TV is in your basement
+- Does not need to be near a TV; can put in your attic next to your antenna while your TV is in your basement

-- Can use Tablo instead of wiring coax cable to each TV
+- Can use Tablo as an alternative to wiring coax cable throughout your home

-- Requires set-top box (sold separately) to view live TV and recordings on a TV
+- Requires Roku or other set-top box to view live TV and recordings on a TV

-- Requires external USB hard drive (sold separately)
+- Requires external USB hard drive (sold separately or use one that you already have)

 - Requires Wi-Fi or wired home network (most people with Internet access have this)

-- User interface has some quirks: you don’t see video while rewinding or fast forwarding, and changing channels takes a long time
+- User interface has some quirks: you don’t see video while rewinding or fast forwarding, and changing channels takes a long time; not good for channel surfing